-Consultee Date/ Document Comment Response / where addressed in the PEI are any areas where the sediment appears to be muddy, as muddy sediment types are most likely to retain contaminants which are likely to be mobilised when disturbed.
+Consultee Date/ Document Comment Response / where addressed in the PEI are likely to be mobilised when disturbed.
 Marine Management Organisation 08/12/2017 Scoping Response The MMO requests that SPR provide further justification as to the reasons for scoping out the potential impact of underwater noise and vibration on benthic habitats during the operational phase.
 The potential impact of underwater noise during the operational phase is included within the assessment.
 See section 9.6.2.6 .
 Marine Management Organisation 08/12/2017 Scoping Response The MMO recommends that the potential impact of dredged or drilled material disposal on the benthos should be included in the ES.
 The potential impact of the disposal of dredged or drilled material is included within the Temporary Physical Disturbance impact assessment, see section 9.6.1.1 .
 The Planning Inspectorate 08/12/2017 and 20/12/2017 respectively Scoping Response The Inspectorate does not agree that the impact of permanent habitat loss during construction and decommissioning can be scoped out as no supporting information has been provided.
 It was agreed with the MMO at an ETG meeting on 15/05/2018 (see below) that the impact of permanent habitat loss from the installation of foundations and scour protection should be assessed under the operational phase only.
-Habitat loss resulting from seabed preparation (i.e. sandwave levelling) for foundations and cable installation is assessed as a construction impact in section 9.6.1.6 .
+Habitat loss resulting from seabed preparation (i.e. sand wave levelling) for foundations and cable installation is assessed as a construction impact in section 9.6.1.6 .
 Regarding decommissioning impacts, an assessment of the potential impacts of permanent habitat loss is provided in section 9.6.3.2 .
+The Planning Inspectorate 20/12/2017 Scoping Response The Inspectorate does not agree that the impact of underwater noise and vibration can be scoped out as no supporting information has been provided.
+The impact of underwater noise on benthic invertebrates during the construction, operation and decommissioning phases is considered in sections 9.6.1.4 , 9.6.2.6 and 9.6.3 respectively.